mimoduo/Stamp/README.md

 * Prevent images from stretching vertically.
 * Prevent odd borders from showing around linked images.
 * Prevent text from scaling oddly in some clients.
+* Columns not being styled properly in some clients.
 * Ensure that the strong element is bolded in all clients.
 * Typography not properly inherited in gmail.